DialRC/GetGoingData/README.md

 ## Description

-Directory GGMASTER contains data from real users, and directory PhoneLetsGo contains data from paid (AMT) users.
-They both share the same directory structure as follows (an example for GGMASTER):

-The dataset is divided by months.
-Each month of data has the following directory structure (an example for July, 2014):
+The dataset has the following directory structure:

 ```
-GGMASTER
-│
-└──logs
+logs
    │
    └───130b95bea148774bba89776aa1092b1 (a directory for each call)
    │    │   log.json (Google ASR transcription, system speech starts with TTS, and user speech start with USER)